In this article, we will cover:

 - Supply chain management: A company’s ability to offer a product when the consumer wants to purchase is likely the most important factor that drives sales and also promotes consumer loyalty.
 It also motivates wholesalers and retailers to stock the product before the seasonal demand starts.
 FMCG players have invested in supply chain related IT initiatives recently to enhance their inventory management and collection efficiencies.
 For example, during the lockdowns in the country all the supply chains were disrupted due to migration of workers and only companies which had invested robustly in automated supply chains were less impacted.
 E-commerce channels/Omni-channels are new emerging trends and even Top FMCG players have started investing in them.
 Apart from all this investors should also check some generic parameters like Operating margin growth (%) of the company for the last 3 and 5 years and also check debt to equity ratio of the company, usually FMCG companies do not require much debt so debt to equity has to be below 0.50.
 Some other parameters which you need to look at are Same Store Sales Growth (SSSG %) which is important for companies engaged in quick restaurant business.
 For eg, Jubilant Foodworks, Westlife Development, Burger King India.

 Britannia:Britannia is one of the front-runners in the Indian biscuit industry with a market share of over a third in value terms.
 The company has a diversified portfolio of biscuits across all seven categories like glucose, Marie, cookies, crackers, cream, milk, and health.
 Also, it has strong brands across its product portfolio including Good Day, Tiger, Marie, Nutri choice and Milk Bikis.
 The strong market position is supported by a wide distribution network in both rural and urban areas.
 Britannia has also set up a green field unit in Nepal which is operational now.
-Further, the company has commissioned additional lines for cakes and biscuits at Ranjangaon, in Pune.Over fiscal 2014 to fiscal 2020, the direct reach of the company has tripled to 23.7 lakh outlets with rural distributors reaching 23,500 (No of dealers) in FY21 from mere 8,000 dealers in 2016.
+Further, the company has commissioned additional lines for cakes and biscuits at Ranjangaon, in Pune.Over fiscal 2014 to fiscal 2020, the direct reach of the company has tripled to 23.7 lakh outlets with rural distributors reaching 28,000 (No of dealers) in September 2022 from mere 8,000 dealers in 2016.
 The company also has plans to enter new food categories and has recently launched new products such as cream wafers (10% market share), baked salted snacks, milk shakes and croissants and it re-launched its popular biscuit brand ‘Milk Bikis’ (Milk + Glucose) as it plans to compete popular brand ‘Parle-G’ and eyes a big pie in glucose biscuits segment.
-Its sales and PAT have grown at a CAGR of 9.4% and 17.5% respectively for the last 5 years.
-The company has also maintained a healthy ROE and ROCE of 33% and 46% respectively over the past 3 years.
-Britannia intends to become a global foods company and has set up strategic business units for adjacent bakery, dairy and international business.
+Its sales and PAT have grown at a healthy CAGR of 9% and 11% respectively for the last 5 years.
+The company has also maintained a healthy ROE and ROCE of 42% and 41.5% respectively over the past 3 years.
+Britannia intends to become a global foods company and has set up strategic business units for adjacent bakery, dairy and international businesses.
 The competitive intensity has been fairly high in terms of launching new product launches during the last few quarters in order to capitalise on the market share.

 Godrej Consumer Products Ltd (GCPL):GCPL has a portfolio of strong brands in India as well as in International markets.
 GCPL holds the market leadership position in household insecticide and hair colour segments in India and is the second largest player in the soaps category.
 It is a market leader in all the segments where it operates in household insecticide, air fresheners and wet tissues in Indonesia.
 In Africa, it is the market leader in dry hair extensions (hair braids), and ethnic hair colour segments.
 It is also the second-largest toilet soap marketer after HUL with a 10-12% market share in primary brands such as Godrej No.1 and Cinthol.
 To expand its geographical presence, GCPL has made few acquisitions in the past few years.
 With acquisition of Darling Group - leader in hair extension in Africa, it has further strengthened its foothold in the continent.
 The dominant leadership position across various segments provides pricing power in those segments which helps the company maintain its profitability.The company has grown its Profits at a CAGR rate of 10.4% and its Sales have grown at a CAGR of in the last 5 years.
 Also it’s ROE and ROCE have grown at a healthy rate of 19% and 19.6% over the past 5 years.
 Godrej Consumer has a presence in Asia (India and others 54%), Africa (23%), Indonesia (17%).
 The growth in revenue from international operations has been driven primarily through acquisitions.
 GCPL has a demonstrated track record of acquiring strong local brands and generating synergies by combining operations of the acquired entities to drive scale and profitability.
 On the risk front, due to its international presence, the company may face some risk of geopolitical events such as a change in government and local unrest that could affect its operations.

 Watch our video on how to analyse and pick FMCG stocks for investments